 The flexiVent gating protocols could equally be applied to capture high resolution images of other thoracic structures, including cardiac structures, which can also be affected by the motion artifacts of the respiratory system.

-- Autofluorescence multiphoton microscopy for visualization of tissue morphology and cellular dynamics in murine and human airways. – Kretschmer et al. Lab Invest.
-2016 Jul 11. doi: 10.1038/labinvest.2016.69.
+- Autofluorescence multiphoton microscopy for visualization of tissue morphology and cellular dynamics in murine and human airways – Kretschmer, S. et al. Laboratory Investigation; a Journal of Technical Methods and Pathology. p.
+918. 2016.